divijghose/firedrake/Firedrake-meeting-2022-04-07.md

 ## Error on DP on quads?
 (DH)

 We've been warning on DP on Quads for ever.
 Should we actually kill it?
 Now that we have DPC, DP is ambiguous.

+## Date of next meetings

+* 2022-04-14 is not a work day at Imperial
+* 2022-04-28 clashes with Firedrake Australia